JavaScript is disabled. Please enable to continue!

 Children’s slippers

-The product does not comply with the General Product Safety Regulation or the REACH Regulation.
+This product contains an excessive quantity of C9-C14 PFCA-related substances.
+The product does not comply with the General Product Safety Regulation nor with the REACH Regulation.

 Environment